krausandre/typo3-content-blocks/typo3/sysext/core/Documentation/Changelog/12.3/Feature-98313-ContentBlocksBackendAPI.rst

 Content Blocks provide their own asset view helpers :html:`<cb:asset.css>` and :html:`<cb:asset.script>`.
-Required arguments are :html:`identifier`, and :html:`file` (relative to Resources/Public inside the Content Block).
+Required arguments are :html:`identifier`, and :html:`file` (relative to the "Assets" folder inside the Content Block).
 Be aware: the core asset view helpers won't work for content blocks in composer mode.